GaelL42/boss_voicer/README.md

 # Boss Voicer
 Provides Voice Acting for the overhead & chatbox dialogues of the following bosses :
--Sol Heredit & Minimus
 -General Graardor
 -K'ril Tsutsaroth
--Vet'ion & Calvar'ion
+-Vet'ion/Calvar'ion
 -The Barrows Brothers
--Verzik Vitur & her Vyre Orators
+-Lady Verzik Vitur
+-Sol Heredit & Minimus

-Due to their unreasonable speed of dialogue, the following bosses have not been voiced :
+Due to their unreasonably fast dialogue pace, the following bosses have not been voiced :
 -Chaos Fanatic (talks every 2 ticks)
 -Crazy Archaeologist (talks every 3 ticks)
 -Deranged Archaeologist (talks every 3 ticks)

-I have also not voiced Commander Zilyana due to her high pitch (I should find a woman to do it).
+I have also not voiced Commander Zilyana due to her high pitch of voice.
+Maybe I should find a woman to voice her someday, assuming it doesn't bust the space limit.

 The dialogue lines voiced are as follows...

-# General Graardor Overhead dialogue :
+# General Graardor dialogue :
 Split their skulls!
 Crush them underfoot!
 For the glory of the Big High War God!